luhmann/movie-thumbnails/README.md

-This script extracts a configurable amount of thumbnails from a movie source with a high regard for scene-changes and then rates these on a number of properties which can then bei weighted to calculate an overall score by which the thumbnails are sorted for relevance.
+This script extracts a configurable amount of thumbnails from a movie source with a high regard for scene-changes and then rates these on a number of properties which can then be weighted to calculate an overall score by which the thumbnails are sorted for relevance.

 These propertes are: